NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Wisdom from Another Life.md

 You absorbed a wide variety of facts before you died, and your soul still remembers slivers of this precious knowledge.
-You gain the trained proficiency rank in one skill of your choice and the [[Feats/Additional Lore|Additional Lore]] skill feat as a bonus feat.
+You gain the trained proficiency rank in one skill of your choice and the [[Additional Lore|Additional Lore]] skill feat as a bonus feat.

 *Source: Pathfinder #199: To Bloom Below the Web* *OGL*